bluebirz/bluebirz.github.io/_drafts/2025-precommit.md

     -   id: check-added-large-files
 ```

-I can add yaml schema from [schema store](https://www.schemastore.org/pre-commit-config.json) like this to validate the configurations.
+We can add yaml schema from [schema store](https://www.schemastore.org/pre-commit-config.json) like this to validate the configurations.

 ```yaml
 # yaml-language-server: $schema=https://www.schemastore.org/pre-commit-config.json